This page is my collection of information related to test piloting. Please email if you have recommended additions.

 - This is not a complete list but a good start.

 A builder-owner really should put their ego aside and get a pro to do the initial flights on their aircraft if he/she does not have the required skills/experience for a phase 1 flight program.
+Beliefs such as, “The airplane is a well tested kit plane so it will be fine”, is the type of ego problem or lack of understanding that gets people killed, all too often.

 Be sure to checkout the resources that the EAA and FAA provide on flight testing of homebuilt aircraft.
+A great resource the EAA provides is the EAA Flight Test Manual and Test Cards.
+Here is a link to the manual: EAA Flight Test Manual and test Cards

 The Convergent Dialogs This video talks about a Canadair Challenger 600 crash in Mojave during flight test.